 - Easy to replant

 - Great for anyone who has limited reach

 The Cons of Containers

-- Need water more often than in-ground or raised beds
+- May need water more often than in-ground or raised beds

-- Small pots limit plant growth and size
+- Too-small pots can limit plant growth and size